Course Catalog

 5 units

 An introduction to elementary statistical principles and techniques relevant to psychological research.
 Topics covered include basic parametric and nonparametric statistics, analysis of variance, and simple factorial designs.
-This course is prerequisite to course 181.
-Prerequisite(s): course 1 or 20, and Applied Mathematics and Statistics 2 or 3 or Mathematics 3 or 4 or 11A or satisfactory placement score on math placement exam or CEEB Advanced Placement Calculus AB exam.
+This course is prerequisite to PSYC 181.
+Prerequisite(s): PSYC 1 or PSYC 20; and AM 3 or AM 6 or MATH 3 or MATH 4 or MATH 11A or satisfactory placement score on math placement exam or CEEB Advanced Placement Calculus AB exam.
 Enrollment limited to 165.
-(General Education Code(s): SR, Q.)
+(General Education Code(s): SR.)

 PSYC 10